Mari Alkatiri: Biography

+In September 2017, Alkatiri was voted again as Timor Leste's prime minister.
+In the 2018 parliamentary elections, Alkatiri gave up his parliamentary seat and was replaced by Noémia Sequeira.

 Assessment

-Alkatiri has been described as a skilful negotiator and an economic nationalist who secured as larger portion of East Timor's share of the Timor Sea oil resources against Australia.
+Alkatiri has been described as a skillful negotiator and an economic nationalist who secured as larger portion of East Timor's share of the Timor Sea oil resources against Australia.
 He was backed by Portugal but opposed by the Australian government of John Howard.